wincent/pinnacle/README.md

 Runs a command and returns the captured output as a single line.

 Useful when we don't want to let long lines on narrow windows produce unwanted embedded newlines.

+Note that this function is not implemented in the Lua API, because it is required only for support on legacy Vim versions.

 <p align="right"><a name="pinnaclecapturehighlight" href="#user-content-pinnaclecapturehighlight"><code>pinnacle#capture_highlight()</code></a></p>